Associations and institutions are welcome to apply to become members of the ALCC.

 It is important that you are mindful that, even with these general rules, it may still be difficult to determine copyright term for some items.
 The particular item in question may have underlying materials included in it such as photographs or illustrations in a book, or they may be older items to which other copyright term rules.
 If you are dealing with older materials or a complex copyright situation we recommend you apply the advice outlined in the copyright duration tables put out by the Attorney-General’s Department (originally published by the Department of Communications and the Arts).
 They help to clarify the applicable duration rules.

 Duration for works with unknown authors (orphan works)

-But what if you don’t know who the author of material is, and so can’t work out when they died?
-The Disability and Other Measures Act provided a solution for such situations.
-As of 1 January 2019 the basic rules for material where the creator is unknown are:
+But what if you don’t know who the author of the work is, and so can’t work out when they died?
+The Disability and Other Measures Act provided a solution for some situations where a work is orphaned.

 Duration for other subject matter

-- Television and sound broadcasts are protected for 50 years from when they were broadcast (year broadcast plus 50 years).
+Television and sound (radio) broadcasts are protected for 50 years from when they were broadcast (year broadcast plus 50 years).
 Any subsequent re-broadcasts do not impact that copyright term.

-- Published editions of works attract the shortest duration: they are protected for 25 years after the edition was first published (year published plus 25 years.
+Published editions of a work or works attract the shortest duration: they are protected for 25 years after the edition was first published (year published plus 25 years).